 EduSports was founded in 2009 with a vision to 'Make Sports an Integral Part of every Child's Education and Upbringing'.

-It all started from a very casual remark from a friend of Mr. Saumil Majmudar (now CEO & Co-Founder, EduSports) that his 6 year old son was not engaging in enough physical activity, was getting hooked to TV & computers.
-The parent observed that there were hardly any healthy, social avenues for his son to mingle with children outside of the school.
-Clearly, parents wanted children to play and stay fit and healthy but there were not enough opportunities for children to have a fun experience around sports.
+It all started from a very casual remark from a friend of Mr. Saumil Majmudar (now CEO & Co-Founder, EduSports) that his 6 year old son was not engaging in enough physical activity and was getting hooked to TV & computers.
+The parent observed that there were hardly any healthy and social avenues for his son to mingle with children outside of the school.
+Clearly, parents wanted children to play, stay fit and healthy, but there were not enough opportunities for children to have a fun experience around sports.

 Today, EduSports covers more than 5,00,000 children and works with more than 650 schools in 250+ locations.
 EduSports programme is LIVE in the leading schools across the country.

 In addition this there has been a small but a sure change in the attitude of school leaders and parents towards sports/physical education.
-Personally, the most satisfying metric of change has been the paradigm shift that sports/PE is not only for performance/talented children but a must-have for all children to become fitter and healthier (physically, mentally, socially)
+Personally, the most satisfying metric of change has been the paradigm shift that sports/PE is not only for performance/talented children but a must-have for all children to become fitter and healthier (physically, mentally, socially and academically)